Call Us!

 $1,0005 years & 5 months$661.54

-Minimum monthly payment is based on 3% of balance with a APR of 21%
+Minimum monthly payment is based on 3% of the balance with an APR of 21%

 Minimum Payments Hurt Your Credit Score

-While making minimum payments won’t directly affect your credit score, there is a danger in having a high credit card balance relative to your spending limit.
+Making minimum payments won’t directly affect your credit score.
+However, there is a danger in having a high credit card balance relative to your spending limit.
 Here’s how it works: The more unpaid balance you build on your card, the lower your credit limit will be, and this ratio can affect your credit score.

 That’s because the longer it takes you to pay off your balance, the less your credit card issuer will trust you to make payments on future purchases.
 As a general rule, if your balance is more than 30% of your credit limit, your credit score can be negatively affected.
 This can be bad news down the road if you’re hoping to take out other loans such as lines of credit, student loans, and mortgages.

-To pay down your credit card in the most cost-effective manner, the best solution is not to make minimum monthly payments, but to pay as much as you can each month to get rid of the balance as soon as possible.
-But don’t worry; if you’ve already been making minimum payments, it’s not too late to change.
+To pay down your credit card in the most cost-effective manner, the best solution is not to make minimum monthly payments but to pay as much as you can each month to get rid of the balance as soon as possible.
+Don’t worry; if you’ve already been making minimum payments, it’s not too late to change.

 If you haven’t done so already, stop spending on your credit card, so you don’t end up with an even higher balance (and more interest charges).
 Then, challenge yourself to pay higher than the minimum every month.